 When you send your friend a message through Somebody, it goes — not to your friend — but to the Somebody user nearest your friend.
 This person (likely a stranger) delivers the message verbally, acting as your stand-in.

 Be My Eyes is an app that connects blind people with volunteer helpers from around the world via live video chat.

 bSafe connects you with family and friends to stay safe.

 How we did it?

 We started with listing down the bare necessary functionalities that the app should be able to handle.
 After much debate, we arrived at a list.

-Building paper prototypes
+Building paper prototypes for HelpMate app

 Now, it was time to take on paper & pencil, our favorite tools.
 We sketched a simple flow & validated it internally.
 The next step was building paper prototypes for all the screens.
 A mixed group of interaction, visual communication & graphic designers started sketching the paper prototypes.
 There were quite a few heated discussions during the process.
 All of them helped.
 In a couple of hours, after innumerable iterations, we were ready with the finished prototypes.